RU3YKat/regex-tutorial/regex-email.md

 ### Anchors

 Anchors are regex tokens that aren't used to match certain characters, but instead specify (or assert) something about the string in question.
-An anchor is used to assert where the matching characters will be matched, e.g. the beginning or the end of the string.
+An anchor is used to assert where the matching characters will be matched, e.g. the beginning or the end of the string.<br>

 `^` denotes the start of a string, or the start of a line, generally.
-The regex above uses `^` to denote the start of the email string to match.
+The regex above uses `^` to denote the start of the email string to match.<br>
 `$` denotes the end of a string, of end of a line, generally.
-The regex above uses `?` to denote the end of the email string to match.
+The regex above uses `?` to denote the end of the email string to match.<br>

 ### Quantifiers

-Quantifiers denote how many times the specified group of characters must be repeated for a successful match.
+Quantifiers denote how many times the specified group of characters must be repeated for a successful match.<br>

-`+` denotes the character group specified must repeat 1 or more times.
+`+` denotes the character group specified must repeat 1 or more times.<br>

 The regex above uses `+` to denote the character string represented and contained by:<br>
 `[`